West Side Park: The second West Side Park (1893–1915)

 Home plate for this ballpark was in the northwest corner of the property, toward the Polk and Lincoln intersection.
 The right field fence paralleled Taylor, with flat apartments between the alley behind the right field area, and Taylor itself.
 There were also flats across Wood Street to the east, behind left field, giving the park (for a few years, at least) a degree of the ambiance that Wrigley Field would later be famous for.
-Cook County Hospital was across the street to the north, behind third base.
+Cook County Hospital was across Polk Street to the north, behind third base.
 Like the first West Side ballpark, the new facility was restricted by the streets around it, creating a rectangular playing area.

 The field layout was reported in the Inter Ocean on April 16, 1893: "The diamond is 90 ft from the grand stand, and the right and left field fences are 340 ft from the home plate, 130 ft further than the old west side fence.
 The distance from the home plate to the extreme center field is 560 ft.
 The club will play all their Sunday games at the new grounds during the World's Fair, and after the fair is closed will probably play all their games there."

 An artist's conception of the new field includes a rooftop tier of private seating on the grandstand, and roofed bleachers beyond first and third base.
 Photographs from the early 1900s suggest those plans were left dormant until starting in 1905, when the team began playing well and expansion of the ballpark seating was begun.

 Although the 340-560-340 sounds symmetrical, the left field side was much more spacious, and the distance to center was actually very deep left-center, possibly the far corner of the property.

-The original layout of the park sat about 12,500 patrons.
+The original layout of the park seated about 12,500 patrons.
 As with other parks of the era, fans were often permitted to stand along the outer perimeter of the playing field itself.
 When the team began playing winning ball under Frank Chance, overflow crowds became more frequent.